Updated June 12, 2023

-|It normally designed to process with day to day data, so mainly concentrate on high volume transaction processing, rather than backend reporting.||It normally designed to processed high volume analytical reporting and subsequence.
-It also elaborating report generation.|
+|It is usually designed to process day-to-day data, mainly concentrating on high-volume transaction processing rather than backend reporting.||It is usually designed to process high-volume analytical reporting and subsequence.
+It is also elaborating on report generation.|

-|It normally processes driven, means an action of it depends on business-specific task or execution.||It is actually subject-oriented, means it load data from a transactional system, then open to use for any kind of analytical reporting which helps organization for taken proper decision based on that specific subject.|
+|It is usually process-driven, which depends on a business-specific task or execution.||It is subject-oriented, which means it loads data from a transactional system, then opens it for any analytical reporting, which helps the organization make proper decisions based on that specific subject.|

-|It normally handling current transactional data.||It normally handling historical data.|
+|It usually handles current transactional data.||It usually handles historical data.|

-|Data within a transactional system can insert or update or delete in each task.||Data warehouse data is called as non-volatile, meaning that new data can be added regularly, but once loaded those data are rarely changed.|
+|Transactional system data can insert, updated, or deleted in each task.||Data warehouse data is called non-volatile, meaning new data can be added regularly, but those data are rarely changed once loaded.|

-|In case of performance or speed, we should always prefer a transactional system for inserting, updating or deleting small volumes of data.||We should always prefer data warehouse to fast retrieval of a relatively large volume of data.|
+|In case of performance or speed, we should always prefer a transactional system for inserting, updating, or deleting small volumes of data.||We should always prefer a data warehouse to retrieve a relatively large data volume quickly.|

-8. Explain Fact and Dimension table with an example.
+Q8.
+Explain the Fact and Dimension table with an example.

 |Time ID||Product ID||Customer ID||Unit Sold|

-Now in the fact table, there has customer id, so we need to maintain one dimension table for a customer like below:
+Now in the fact table, there has a customer id, so we need to maintain one dimension table for a customer like below:

 |Snowflake Schemas||Star Schema|

-|Maintenance||No redundancy, so easier to maintain.||Holding redundant data, so less easy to maintain.|
+|Maintenance||No redundancy, so easier to maintain.||Holding redundant data so less easy to maintain.|

-|Complexity||More complex query, hence less easy to understand.||Lower complex query, so easy to understand.|
+|Complexity||More complex query, hence less easy to understand.||Lower a complex query, so easy to understand.|

-|Query Performance||More foreign key, so longer query execution time.||Less number of foreign key, so query execution is faster compared to snowflake.|
+|Query Performance||The more foreign key, so longer the query execution time.||Less a number of foreign keys, so query execution is faster compared to a snowflake.|

-|Utilization||Good to use for data warehouse core to simplify complex relationship (many: many).||Good for Data Mart with simple relationship (1:1 or 1: many).|
+|Utilization||Good to use for data warehouse core to simplify complex relationships (many: many).||Good for Data Mart with a simple relationship (1:1 or 1: many).|

-|Dimension Table||A snowflake schema may have more than one dimension table for each dimension.||Star schema contains only single dimension table for each dimension.|
+|Dimension Table||A snowflake schema may have more than one dimension table for each dimension.||Star schema contains only a single-dimension table for each dimension.|

-|De-normalize||Fact table is in de-normalized form, but dimension table is in normalized form.||Fact and Dimension both the tables are in de-normalized form.|
+|De-normalize||A fact table is in de-normalized form, but the dimension table is in normalized form.||The fact and dimension of both the tables are in de-normalized form.|

-10. Explain or Define a RAGGED hierarchy.
+Q10.
+Explain or Define a RAGGED hierarchy.